centille/Newsful/backend/README.md

 ## About

 This is the backend API for the Newsful Browser Plugin.
-It is a Python-FastAPI application that uses OpenAI's GPT-3, google serper connected using langchain to fact-check news articles.
+It is a Python-FastAPI application that uses OpenAI's GPT-4o, Google Programmable Search Engine connected using langchain to fact-check news articles.
 It also contains a knowledge graph with built-in phishing detection.

 ## Dependencies